AlvaroDFC/FAD-Toolset/famodel/ontology/README.md

         name: 3-line taut polyester mooring system with 3rd line bridle

         keys: [MooringConfigID,  heading, anchorType, fairlead]
+        # MooringConfigID: references a key from mooring_line_configurations section
+        # heading: compass heading, relative to platform heading
+        # anchorType: references a key from anchor_types section
+        # fairlead: optional parameter that specifies index of a fairlead point listed in the associated platform design in the platforms section
         data:
           - [  semitaut-poly_1,   30 ,    suction 1,   1 ]
           - [  semitaut-poly_1,  150 ,    suction 1,   2 ]